-If you are a person with a disability who would like to request an accommodation or if you have any questions or concerns, please contact a member of CBO's Human Resources Office at (202) 226-2628 or email@example.com.
+If you are a person with a disability who would like to request an accommodation or if you have any questions or concerns, please contact email@example.com.

-Employment Requirements: Individuals who accept an offer of employment with CBO will be required to successfully complete a background investigation conducted by the Office of Personnel Management.
+Employment Requirements: Individuals who accept an offer of employment with CBO will be required to successfully complete a background investigation.
 Individuals whose salaries exceed a certain amount will also be required to complete a financial disclosure statement annually.
 In addition, CBO employees are subject to the Ethics Rules of the House of Representatives as well as CBO's own rules.

 CBO participates in E-Verify, which is a program under the U.S. Department of Homeland Security that enables employers to verify employment eligibility of all their newly hired employees, regardless of citizenship.